CALIFORNIA LAW (AB25) AFFECTING STATE INCOME TAX TREATMENT OF DOMESTIC PARTNER COVERAGE

 - Have not previously filed a Declaration of Domestic Partnership with the Secretary of State that has not been terminated.

-Declaration of Domestic Partnership and Notice of Termination of Domestic Partnership forms are available to the public at the office of the Secretary of State at: Secretary of State, Domestic Partnerships, P.O.
-Box 942877, Sacramento, CA 94277-0001, and at all offices of every county clerk.
-You may call (916) 653-3984 or access the Secretary of State’s website at www.ss.ca.gov/dpregistry for additional information.
+Declaration of Domestic Partnership and Notice of Termination of Domestic Partnership forms are available to the public at the office of the Secretary of State at: Domestic Partners Registry, P.O.
+Box 942870, Sacramento, CA 94277-2870, or you can call 916-653-3984.
+You can also visit their website at http://www.sos.ca.gov/registries/domestic-partners-registry/ for more information.

 AB 25 provides only State of California income tax relief to California State registered domestic partnerships.
 Under Federal income tax law, the employee’s portion of the premiums for health coverage of registered domestic partners and their dependents must still be paid on an after-tax basis and any County contribution toward the premium must still be treated as income to the employee.